joshuaguerin/Answer-Set-Programming-Algorithms/README.md

 * Generators to construct new instances (`gen` directory).
 * Printing software (`print` directory).

 Some of these features will be omitted where not applicable.
 E.g., [Prime-Sieve](Prime-Sieve)'s prime and composite sieves take a single integer, and thus domain/instance generation is not terribly useful to the reader.
-Unless otherwise stated, generation and printing software are likely written in Python.
+Unless otherwise stated, generation and printing software are written in Python.

 Applications are designed under the assumptions of a standard Unix design philosophy of small, single-purpose programs that operate largely over standard input and output.
 This means that either individual applications can be called as-needed, and invocations can be pipelined using pipes and redirects.
 Example calls/suggested uses are included in the headers of each file (either `.lp` or `.py`).